sishtiaq/RSE16/writeup.md

 and especially John Bronskill, Tom Crick, Ben Hall, Matthew Johnson for providing feedback.

-I want to thank Tarek Allam helped out on the day, and for his suggestion on how to re-shaped the groups.
+I want to thank Tarek Allam helped out on the day, and for his suggestion on how to re-shape the groups.

 Finally, thank you, Zoe!